Hadži-Ruvim: Plot against the Dahije and death

-He was later buried in the porta of the St. Michael's Cathedral, Belgrade.
+Hadži-Ruvim was later buried in the porta of the St. Michael's Cathedral, Belgrade.

 Aftermath

 The Uprising against the Dahije broke out on 15 February 1804, the day after the Orašac Assembly.
 One of Ruvim's crosses was used by hegumen Konstantin Vujanić from Čokešina to swear in and bless the hajduk band (četa) led by the Nedić brothers that fought the Turks in Vranjevac.
 The most beautiful and largest of his crosses (known as "Hadži-Ruvim's cross") was used by prota Matija Nenadović at the first Ruling Council of Revolutionary Serbia in 1805.